 Support was provided to patients during times of need, such as in the event of bereavement.
 Staff we spoke with in the practice recognised the importance of being sensitive to patients' wishes at these times.
-The lead GP would carry out a home visit or made a telephone call to bereaved relatives at these times to offer support and guidance.
-The lead GP said they discussed the deaths with the families, with their agreement, to establish if the deceased's preferred place of death was achieved.
-They said this helped the practice to see if any learning could be taken on board for the benefit of their patients in the future.
+The GP would send out condolence letters to bereaved relatives to offer support and guidance.